vkvvishwakarma/pet-clinic-assignment/README.md

 #### test cases written in pet-clinic folders
 1. cypress -> e2e -> pet-clinic

-* How to cypress test cases from command line
+* How to run the cypress test cases from command line
 ```
 mpx cypress run
 ```